unixorn/aws-lambda-list/Readme.md

 ### Tutorials

+* [AWS IOT Button Example](https://github.com/mongoose-os-apps/aws-iot-button) - This is an Internet Button reference project: when a button on the device is pressed, a cloud backend gets a notification and performs an action.
+In this particular case, AWS Lambda function sends an email to the specific email address.
 * [Lambda Tutorial: Lambda + Serverless = HAPPY](https://www.youtube.com/watch?v=71cd5XerKss)
 * [Learning Lambda](https://blog.symphonia.io/learning-lambda-1f25af64161c) - Mike Roberts' series on learning to use Lambda
 * [Nightmare-lambda-tutorial](https://github.com/dimkir/nightmare-lambda-tutorial) - A sample project and tutorial to show how to run NightmareJS on AWS Lambda.
+* [AWS IOT Button Example](https://github.com/mongoose-os-apps/aws-iot-button) - This is an Internet Button reference project: when a button on the device is pressed, a cloud backend gets a notification and performs an action.
+In this particular case, AWS Lambda function sends an email to the specific email address.

 ### Utilities

+* [api-gateway-sim](https://github.com/elitechance/api-gateway-sim) - API Gateway simulator for Node JS Lambda that allows you to test your Lambda function locally.
 * [aws-lambda-dotnet](https://github.com/aws/aws-lambda-dotnet) - Libraries, samples and tools to help .NET Core developers develop AWS Lambda functions.
 * [aws-lambda-runner](https://github.com/kevinsimard/aws-lambda-runner) - An AWS Lambda Java simulator that allows running and debugging Lambda functions authored in Java locally.
 * [aws-sam-local](https://github.com/awslabs/aws-sam-local) - `sam` is the AWS CLI tool for managing Serverless applications written with [AWS Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model).
 SAM Local can be used to test functions locally, start a local API Gateway from a SAM template, validate a SAM template, and generate sample payloads for various event sources.